haoopeng/CNN-yelp-challenge-2016-sentiment-classification/README.md

 |-------|-------|-------|--------|--------|
 | 11.7% | 8.6%  | 12.7% | 26.5%  | 40.5%  |

+At first, I started with a binary classification task, and set those reviews whose star is greater than 2 as positive reviews, otherwise as negative ones.
+The model achieved 77.91% accuracy on the validation set after 2 epoch, you can chech it in `train_keras_embedding.ipynb`.</br>

 I also trained a multi-label classification model using the same architecture on the same data set.
-I got about 40% validation accuracy after 1 epoch training(it was intended for 2 epoch, but I don't have much time to train it).
+I got about 40% validation accuracy after 1 epoch training (it was intended for 2 epoch, but I don't have much time to train it).
 The result can be checked in `train_multi_class.ipynb`.
-You can encouraged to continue my work, please let me know if you get better result.
+Feel free to continue my work, please let me know if you get better result. :-)

 ## Requirements
 * `Keras`: `pip install keras`